BU-ISCIII/relecov-tools/README.md

 ```

 #### read-lab-metadata

 `read-lab-metadata` command reads the excel file with laboratory metadata and processes it adding additional needed fields.

 ```
 $ relecov-tools read-lab-metadata --help
-Usage: relecov-tools read-metadata [OPTIONS]
+Usage: relecov-tools read-lab-metadata [OPTIONS]

   Create the json compliant to the relecov schema from the Metadata file.

 Options:
-  -m, --metadata_file PATH     file containing metadata -s, --sample_list_file PATH  Json with the additional metadata to add to the received user metadata -o, --output-dir,            Directory where the generated output will be saved.
-  -f, --files-folder PATH      Path to folder where samples files are located --help                       Show this message and exit.
+  -m, --metadata_file PATH     file containing metadata -s, --sample_list_file PATH  Json with the additional metadata to add to the received user metadata -o, --output_dir, TEXT       Directory where the generated output will be saved -f, --files_folder PATH      Path to folder where samples files are located --help                       Show this message and exit.
 ```